borispovod/crypti-dapps-docs/BasicDapp.md

 ?
 This operation need to remove old blockchain.db file and create new one, are you sure?
 Yes ?
 Put secret of your testnet account ******
 ?
 Update current genesis block? (or make new one) No
 ?
-Your Dapp name test
+Your DApp name test
 ?
 Description test
 ?
 Github repository <link>
 Generating unique genesis block special for you...
 ?
 Additional public keys of dapp forgers - hex array, use ',' for seperator 808c2a6e3bf0a8a6edd64356e98c8aab4daeacb4dc177a8a20a6442b40d1f0e0
-Creating Dapp genesis block
+Creating DApp genesis block
-Fetch Crypti Dapp Toolkit
+Fetch Crypti DApp Toolkit
 Connect local repository with your remote repository Save genesis blocks
 Update config